dylanbhughes/storybook/docs/src/pages/guides/guide-vue/index.md

 npx -p @storybook/cli sb init --type vue
 ```

+## Automatic Setup for Vue CLI 3
+If your project is using `@vue/cli`, you can use this handy [plugin](https://github.com/storybooks/vue-cli-plugin-storybook) to add Storybook to your project.

 ## Manual setup

 If you want to set up Storybook manually for your Vue project, this is the guide for you.